-Element Description of Disclosure requirement Element D. 4 T7 • 1 D.2 Key risks specific to the Issuer following risk factors related to the Mediobanca Group, its operations and its industry: (i) The general economic conditions, the performance of financial markets, interest rate levels, currency exchange rates, changes in laws and regulation, changes in the policies of central banks, particularly the Bank of Italy and the European Central Bank, and competitive factors can change the level of demand for the Issuer's products and services, the credit quality of borrowers and counterparties, the interest rate margin of the Issuer between lending and borrowing costs and the value of the Issuer's investment and trading portfolios. (ii) The European sovereign debt crisis has adversely affected, and may continue to adversely affect the Issuer's results of operations, business and financial conditions. (iii) The Mediobanca Group has exposure to Eurozone sovereign debt. (iv) Fluctuations in interest and exchange rates may affect Issuer's results. (v) The financial results of the Issuer may be affected by general economic, financial and other business conditions. (vi) The credit and capital markets have been experiencing extreme volatility and disruption in recent months. (vii) The Issuer's investment banking revenues, in the form of financial advisory and debt and equity underwriting fees, are directly related to the number and size of the transactions in which the Issuer participates and may be impacted by continued or further credit market dislocations or sustained market downturns.
+Element Description of Element Disclosure requirement D.2 Key risks specific to the Issuer There are certain factors that may affect Issuer's ability to fulfil its obligations under Securities issued under the Programme.
+These include the following risk factors related to the Mediobanca Group, its operations and its industry: (i) The general economic conditions, the performance of financial markets, interest rate levels, currency exchange rates, changes in laws and regulation, changes in the policies of central banks, particularly the Bank of Italy and the European Central Bank, and competitive factors can change the level of demand for the Issuer's products and services, the credit quality of borrowers and counterparties, the interest rate margin of the Issuer between lending and borrowing costs and the value of the Issuer's investment and trading portfolios. (ii) The European sovereign debt crisis has adversely affected, and may continue to adversely affect the Issuer's results of operations, business and financial conditions. (iii) The Mediobanca Group has exposure to Eurozone sovereign debt. (iv) Fluctuations in interest and exchange rates may affect Issuer's results. (v) The financial results of the Issuer may be affected by general economic, financial and other business conditions. (vi) The credit and capital markets have been experiencing extreme volatility and disruption in recent months. (vii) The Issuer's investment banking revenues, in the form of financial advisory and debt and equity underwriting fees, are directly related to the number and size of the transactions in which the Issuer participates and may be impacted by continued or further credit market dislocations or sustained market downturns.